 There are several career options available at both the associate's degree level and the bachelor's degree level.
 Earning a degree can greatly increase the odds of employment as well as earning potential.
 Continue reading to learn about different career options available at the undergraduate level.

 Dental hygienists care for their patient by cleaning teeth, conducting exams, performing x-rays and educating them on oral hygiene practices.
 According to the U.S. Bureau of Labor Statistics (BLS), dental hygienists usually need to complete at least an accredited associate's degree program.
 Certificate, bachelor's and master's degree programs are also available.
 Programs consist of theoretical and laboratory courses, including anatomy and physiology, periodontics, radiology, anesthesia and pharmacology.
 Certificate and associate's degree programs cover basic procedures, while bachelor's and master's degree programs give students more in-depth, theoretical knowledge.

 Licensure is necessary to work as a dental hygienist in all states.
 To become licensed, graduates of a dental hygiene program need to pass a state or regional hygienist exam and/or complete the National Board Dental Hygiene Examination.
-The BLS estimates a 19% increase in dental hygienist employment between 2014 and 2024.
-As of May 2015, hygienists earned a median salary of $72,330.
+The BLS estimates a much faster than average increase of 11% in dental hygienist employment between 2018 and 2028.
+As of May 2018, hygienists earned a median salary of $74,820.